darkmusic/sticky-image-manager/Readme.md

 ![Sticky Image Viewer](res/Viewer.png)

-It supports some basic EXIF rotation if present, but isn't perfect as rotated images have a bit of a white border on the left side that I haven't been able to get rid of yet.
+It supports EXIF rotation if present.

-You can resize images if needed by dragging a corner or a side while in "decorated" mode.
+You can resize images if needed by dragging a corner or a side.
 It will maintain the aspect ratio of the image.

 ## Building